Andreas Kuen: Club career

 Kuen made his league debut on 21 July 2012 in Austrian Bundesliga match against Rapid Wien.

 On 8 August 2020, he signed a two-year contract with Sturm Graz.

 On 21 June 2022, Kuen joined Atromitos until the summer of 2024.

+Kuen joined Melbourne City ahead of the 2024-25 season.
+He scored his first goal for City in a 5-0 win against Perth Glory.

 International career

 Kuen has represented his country at various age groups, most recently for the Austria national under-19 football team.